 In addition to the commonly used kitchen liner, fresh leaves can also be used as a liner for the bamboo steamer.
 For example banana leaves or lotus leaves.

-After using the bamboo steamer, you need to carefully wash the steamer baskets and lids with warm water.
+- After using the bamboo steamer, you need to carefully wash the steamer baskets and lids with warm water or hot water.
 Then keep them separately to dry in the air.

-After that, it should be dried in the air and stored in a cool place to avoid getting mildewed.
+- After that, it should be dried in the air and stored in a cool place to prevent it from being spoiled by molds and mildews.
 Avoid direct sunshine to avoid deformation.

 Cooking with bamboo steamer